Q: What is the difference between Adaptive/Therapeutic Riding and Hippotherapy?

 Q: What are lessons like?

-A: Lessons are given in a class of two or three students that are compatible in age, ability, and type of disability.
+A: Lessons are given in a class of three to four students that are compatible in age, ability, and type of disability.
 The length of the lesson depends on the riders’ endurance, which usually ranges between 20-45 minutes.
 Lessons are supervised by an instructor who is assisted by a volunteer team of A horse leader and 1-2 sidewalkers.

 Q: What breed of horses does TROT use?